Usolye-Sibirskoye: Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated separately as the Town of Usolye-Sibirskoye—an administrative unit with the status equal to that of the districts.
 As a municipal division, the Town of Usolye-Sibirskoye is incorporated as Usolye-Sibirskoye Urban Okrug.

 Until November 2016, Usolye-Sibirskoye served as the administrative center of Usolsky District, even though it was not a part of it.

 Economy and infrastructure

 Ever since its inception, the main industry of the town has been salt-mining.
 With the opening of a major mine in 1956, the town became Russia's largest producer of table salt.
 Related chemical industries such as Usolyekhimprom were also developed.

 There is also assembly plant for heavy machinery, including mining equipment produced by the company Usolyemash.

 The town has a station on the Trans-Siberian Railway, and is located on the highway from Novosibirsk to Irkutsk.

 A tram network has operated since the 1960s, originally funded by the salt mine.

 Climate

-Usolye-Sibirskoye has a dry-winter subarctic climate (Köppen climate classification: Dwc).
+Usolye-Sibirskoye has a dry-winter subarctic climate (Köppen climate classification: Dwc), featuring bitterly cold winters and short, warm summers.